ExpressVPN Vs PIA (Private Internet Access) Comparison 2020

 |Live Chat Support||Yes (Outsourced)||Yes (Outsourced)|

-Both PIA and ExpressVPN offer support via live chat, email, and a ticket system.
+Both (ExpressVPN Vs PIA) offer support via live chat, email, and a ticket system.
 Testing the live chat services revealed that responses were quite fast.

 Email/ticket support did take some time with PIA (averaging at 45 minutes per reply), whereas ExpressVPN cut it shorter (averaging at 33 minutes).